rexmac/pebble-chronocode/README.md

 corner markers, it is possible to discern the time down to the nearest one minute interval.

-The app is configurable via the Pebbel smartphone app.
+The app is configurable via the Pebble smartphone app.
 Options include:
   - Inverted colors - black text on white screen rather than white text on black screen
   - All-caps mode - All letters capitalized
   - Language - One of eight languages can be chosen for the watchface display.
 Available languages include: